marijnh/Eloquent-JavaScript/00_intro.md

 A program is a building of thought.
 It is costless to build, it is weightless, and it grows easily under our typing hands.

-But without care, a program's size and ((complexity)) will grow out of control, confusing even the person who created it.
-Keeping programs under control is the main problem of programming.
-When a program works, it is beautiful.
-The art of programming is the skill of controlling complexity.
-The great program is subdued—made simple in its complexity.
+But as a program grows, so does its ((complexity)).
+The skill of programming is the skill of building programs that don't confuse yourself.
+The best programs are those that manage to do something interesting while still being easy to understand.

 {{index "programming style", "best practices"}}